 There are two main approaches financial services businesses can take to search engine marketing: search engine optimization (SEO) and Pay-Per-Click advertising (PPC).
 With SEO, you create and keyword-optimize your website content to rank well in organic search results.
 With PPC, you pay to have ads appear in search results using the Google Ads (AdWords) advertising platform.

-Besides optimizing for the right keywords, there are a lot of factors that impact your ability to rank well in organic search results.
-Google also prioritizes older domains with more authority on the web.
-So while it’s technically free to optimize for SEO, it is a long-term visibility strategy that won’t deliver fast results in the beginning.
+Besides optimizing for the right keywords, there are many factors impacting your ability to rank well in organic search results.
+Google prioritizes older domains with more authority on the web.
+So while it’s technically free to optimize for SEO, it is a long-term strategy that won’t deliver fast results in the beginning.

 PPC can deliver immediate results if you have a big enough advertising budget.
-Budget-conscious financial services businesses will have to strike a balance between keyword targeting and ad relevance to attract profitable traffic for the right amount of ad spend.
+Budget-conscious financial services businesses have to balance keyword targeting and ad relevance to attract profitable traffic for the right amount of ad spend.

 SEO Best Practices for Financial Services